dynamodb-toolbox/dynamodb-toolbox/docs/docs/6-other/1-condition/index.md

 :::info

-Note that although it is an object, only one condition can and will be applied at a time.
+Note that although it is an object, only one condition is applied at a time.

 :::